pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-developer-workflow/index.md

 Let's go all in on this one and try Pulumi AI.
 We can always enhance the prompt with additional dialog back and forth during the `pulumi new` chat if it doesn't meet our expectations right away.

-It is good to keep in mind that even as advanced as AI is today, the practice is still very much in it's infancy.
-We will save more deep dives into the differences of Traditional Ops (Imperative Ops), GitOps (Automated Declarative Ops), and AI Ops (Probability Augmented GitOps) in another post, for now let's see how close the Pulumi AI can take us.
+It is good to keep in mind that even as advanced as AI is today, the practice is still very much in its infancy.
+We will save more deep dives into the differences Traditional Ops (Imperative Ops), GitOps (Automated Declarative Ops), and AI Ops (Probability Augmented GitOps) in another post, for now let's see how close the Pulumi AI can take us.

 ![Alt text](image-1.png)